-1. Products liability incidents, including commercial and residential fires, water intrusion,
+- Products liability incidents, including commercial and residential fires, water intrusion, and electrocution.

-3. Summer camp, amusement park, stadium, motor sports, boating, playground, and other
+- Summer camp, amusement park, stadium, motor sports, boating, playground, and other recreational accidents.

 Scott is committed to achieving favorable outcomes for his clients in all aspects of his legal practice, from evaluating a case in its incipiency, to crafting thoughtful legal strategies, developing evidence through witnesses and documents, authoring effective pretrial motions, and defending his clients with character and charisma at trial.

-In recognition of his accomplishments in the practice of law and his volunteer work, the publishers of Texas Monthly and Texas Lawyer magazines named Scott a Super Lawyer in 2013, 2014, 2015, 2016, 2017 and 2018, an honor conferred on less than 5% of the attorneys in the state of Texas.
+In recognition of his accomplishments in the practice of law and his volunteer work, the publishers of Texas Monthly and Texas Lawyer magazines named Scott a Super Lawyer in 2013-2022, an honor conferred on less than 5% of the attorneys in the state of Texas.
 Scott was previously named as a Rising Star in 2006, 2008, 2009, 2010, 2011, 2012, and 2013, an honor an honor conferred on less than 5% of the attorneys in the state of Texas under the age of 40.
-Additionally, in 2018, Scott was named by the publishers of D Magazine as one of the Best Lawyers in Dallas.
+Additionally, in 2018 and 2020, Scott was named by the publishers of D Magazine as one of the Best Lawyers in Dallas.